pipeforce/pipeforce.github.io/docs/guides/propertystore/10_propertystore-basics.md

   "timeToLive": null,
 }
 ```
-You can also use a key pattern in order to load multiple properties matching this key pattern.
+You can also use a path pattern in order to load multiple properties matching this path pattern.
 This example will load all properties inside the `pipeline` folder:
 ```yaml
 pipeline:
   - property.list: